John S. Redditt

-John Sayers Redditt (April 4, 1899 – April 13, 1973) was a Texas politician and businessman.
-He served in the Texas Senate for District 3, and was a member of the Democratic Party.
+John Sayers Redditt (April 4, 1899 – April 13, 1973) was an American politician and businessman.
+He served in the Texas Senate for District 3.

 Personal life and business career

-John Sayers Redditt was born on April 4, 1899, in Center, Texas, to John David and Lewis Permellia Redditt, his great-uncle is Joseph D. Sayers.
+John Sayers Redditt was born on April 4, 1899, in Center, Texas, to John David and Lewis Permellia Redditt.
+His great-uncle is Joseph D. Sayers.
 In 1921, Redditt graduated from University of Texas Law School with a Bachelor of Laws, and opened a law practice in Lufkin, Texas.
-On December 27, 1928, Redditt married Hazel Lee Spears, they had 2 daughters together.
+On December 27, 1928, Redditt married Hazel Lee Spears; they had two daughters together.
 He served in the United States Army during World War I. In 1947, Redditt founded Winn's Variety Stores, located in San Antonio, Texas.
-Redditt died on April 13, 1973, in Lufkin, Texas.
+He died on April 13, 1973, in Lufkin, Texas.

 Political career

-Redditt represented District 3 in the Texas Senate during the 43rd, 44th, 45th, and 46th Legislatures.
+Redditt represented District 3 in the Texas Senate during the 43rd, 44th, 45th, and 46th legislatures.
 He was also President pro tempore of the Texas Senate during part of the 44th legislature.

 Redditt served numerous state offices during his political career.
 He served as chairman of the Texas Economy Commission and chairman of the Texas Highway Commission.
 Between 1961 and 1964, he was a regent of the University of Texas.
-He was also a commission member on the Texas Commission on Higher Education.
-Furthermore, he served as president of the Texas Good Roads Association.
+He was a commission member on the Texas Commission on Higher Education, and he served as president of the Texas Good Roads Association.
 Redditt throughout his political career was affiliated with the Democratic Party.